Koromix/rygel/web/koffi.dev/pages/start.md

 # Build manually

-Follow the [build instrutions](contribute#build-from-source) if you want to build the native Koffi code yourself.
+Follow the [build instructions](contribute#build-from-source) if you want to build the native Koffi code yourself.

 > [!NOTE]
 > This is only needed if you want to hack on Koffi.
-The official NPM package provide prebuilt binaries and you don't need to compile anything if you only want to use Koffi in Node.js.
+The official NPM package provides prebuilt binaries and you don't need to compile anything if you only want to use Koffi in Node.js.
+>
+> Just run `npm install koffi`!